brainstem-org/brainstem_support/docs/datamodel/schemas/consumables.md

 ## Virus construct

-A viral vector used for gene delivery or expression in neuroscience experiments.
+A viral vector preparation used for introducing genes into cells.
+Virus solutions are important for studies involving gene expression, neural circuit tracing, and optogenetics.

 | Field | Description |
 |:------|:------------|